peco-beep/resume/README.md

 ### 1. Make Your Resume using Markdown

 1. Open VS Code.
+   - If you are unfamiliar with VS Code, This is a [link](https://www.youtube.com/watch?v=B-s71n0dHUk) to a quick tutorial video.
 2. Create a new file and name it `resume.md` (or some other name).
 3. Create your first resume using markdown.
 Here is an example to get you started
    ```md